 Each culm terminates in a flattened panicle of spikelets about ¾" long and ½" across.
 In atypical plants, the culms, leaf blades, and panicles are larger in size than what is indicated above.
 The somewhat flattened spikelets are light or whitish green.
-Each spikelet is about 4.5 mm. long and 2 mm. across; it consists of 2 glumes and 3-6 lemmas that are arranged in two columnar ranks.
+Each spikelet is about 4.5 mm. long and 2 mm. across; it consists of 2 glumes and 3-6 lemmas that are arranged in two overlapping columnar ranks.
 The curved glumes are oblong-lanceolate in shape and membranous along their margins; the larger glume is about 2.0 mm. long, while the smaller glume is about 1.5 mm. long.
 The curved lemmas are elliptic-ovate in shape, membranous along their margins, and faintly veined; sometimes there is a reddish purple patch near the apex of each lemma.
 The lemmas are often pubescent along their veins.
-Unlike many other Poa spp.
-(Bluegrasses), there is no web of hairs at the base of each lemma.
+Unlike many other Poa spp. (bluegrasses), there is no web of hairs at the base of each lemma.
 The blooming period occurs during the spring or fall.
 During the hot weather of summer (or sub-freezing weather of winter), this grass dies down and becomes tan, dispersing its seeds.
 The root system is shallow and fibrous.
-This grass reproduces primarily by reseeding itself; less often, it may form rootlets at the nodes of the leaves.
+This grass reproduces primarily by reseeding itself.
+Less often, it may form rootlets at the nodes of the leaves, creating clonal offsets.
 Small colonies of plants are formed occasionally.

 Cultivation: The preference is full sun to light shade, moist conditions, cool temperatures, and loam or clay-loam soil.
 Growth and development occur primarily during the spring and, to a lesser extent, the autumn.
 This is one of the first grasses to develop seedheads during the spring.